-Don’t worry if you don’t have anything to list.
+Don’t worry if you have nothing to list.
 Many applicants, particularly those applying for Master’s degrees, do not at this point.
-It will not be held against you if your university did not require a graduation thesis.
+MEXT will not hold it against you if your university did not require a graduation thesis.

 Don’t forget to attach abstracts of all papers you list here in the “Abstracts of Theses” submission (document 8 of the required documents).

-15. The first course you plan to take in Japan: Where do you want to start your studies?
+15. The first course you plan to take in Japan: What status do you want to start your studies with?
 (Note: you might not always get what you want.
 It depends on the university that accepts you).

 - “Non-regular (Non-degree) course” is sometimes called “Research student” by universities.
 In this status, you are not working toward a degree, but you should be able to upgrade to a degree-seeking status.
-In general, I recommend that almost all applicants start with this status, for the following reasons:
+I recommend that almost all applicants start with this status because:

 1. You would not need to take an official entrance exam to the degree program before arriving in Japan.

 2. It gives you the opportunity to get settled into your new life in Japan and get used to the Japanese university system before you officially go “on the clock” for your degree.
-(You can get a maximum of 2 years of MEXT funding for a Masters and 3 for am academic Doctoral degree, so you don’t want to stumble during that time).
+(You can get a maximum of 2 years of MEXT funding for a Master’s and 3 for an academic Doctoral degree, so you don’t want to stumble during that time).

-There are also other reasons that would benefit some applicants.
+There are other reasons that would benefit some applicants.
 For example, if your degree program only accepts students in the spring, but you want to arrive in the fall.
-Or in some cases, there are applicants who do not want to be part of a degree program in Japan, at all (for example, if they are enrolled in a degree program in their home country and only want to come to Japan for a year or two to conduct research for that degree.)
+Or sometimes, there are applicants who do not want to be part of a degree program in Japan, at all (for example, if they are enrolled in a degree program in their home country and only want to come to Japan for a year or two to conduct research for that degree.)